About Blue Marine Foundation (BLUE)

 St Helena (UK Overseas Territory)

 St Helena’s waters were designated an IUCN Category VI marine protected area in 2016, allowing only sustainable use.
-BLUE is working alongside the community to ensure that the area – all 444,916 square kilometres – is indeed protected and that the local islanders benefit from their exceptional natural resource.
+Blue Marine is working alongside the community to ensure that the area – all 444,916 square kilometres – is indeed protected and that the local islanders benefit from their exceptional natural resource.

 Marine habitats can absorb vast amounts of carbon, typically more than forests found on land!
 Mangrove forests, tidal marshes and seagrass meadows make up these underwater forests, which are also known as blue carbon habitats.
 They play a vital role in mitigating climate change and provide homes for thousands for species.